feast: What Is the Church's Work Today (Part Two)

 Given 01-Oct-96; Sermon #FT96-06; 57 minutes

-John Ritenbaugh reiterates that the easiest part of God's work is the preaching the Gospel to the world- a task mechanically carried out as the church deteriorated from within.
-Much more demanding is the feeding of the flock, producing the kind of faith and trust to transform formerly carnal individuals into glorified members of His family.
+The easiest part of God's work is preaching the gospel to the world- a task mechanically carried out as the church deteriorated from within.
+Much more demanding is the feeding of the flock, producing the kind of faith and trust to transform formerly carnal individuals into glorified members of His Family.
 The work of the church varies from time to time, with different functions performed as different needs arise.
 God determines when, where, and the direction He wants His work to go.
-At this time, God has purposed to "blow the church apart" for our own spiritual safety.
+At this time, God has purposed to blow the church apart for our own spiritual safety.
 Our current focus should be upon the factors that caused the deterioration within the body, determining to respond to God, fixing the problems (the cracked foundations of faith emanating from a counterfeit gospel) that led to our implosion and scattering.

 As we enter the Part 2 of this sermon that I began the other day, I am beginning by reminding you of its purpose.
 I want to make a bit of review here at the beginning, but I will add some things hopefully to clarify some things that I felt might have been a little bit vague as I reviewed the sermon in my mind.